Confidential Global Sports Brand

 Ale

 © Alessandro Pascoli.
-All work shown represents my personal contribution while working with or for clients and agencies, and is shared for portfolio purposes only.
-All case studies are based on publicly available information or have been significantly modified to exclude confidential, proprietary, or commercially sensitive content.
-Any views or representations expressed do not reflect the official positions of the companies mentioned.
-Where required, explicit permissions have been requested or the case has been anonymised.
-This site uses analytics to understand aggregated visitor behaviour.
+Experience Systems™.
+All work reflects my personal contribution while working with or for clients and agencies.
+Case studies are based on public information or adapted to remove confidential content.
+Views expressed are my own.
+No reproduction without permission.
+This site uses basic analytics to understand aggregate behaviour.
 No personal data is collected, stored, or shared.